 The procedure that gets rid of hyperhidrosis is a fairly straight forward one but with some fairly advance scientific research behind it.
 Exactly what nerves the surgeons work on defines what area of the body the sweating will stop (and the likelihood of side effects).
 Carry on reading to discover some interesting facts about the procedure and the likelihood of effectiveness depending on where your excessive sweat is from.
-Being informed will help you find the right surgeon for the best job, it will prepare you for any potential side effects and will also ensure you will get the results that you want.
+Being informed will help you find the right surgeon for the job, it will prepare you for any potential side effects and will ensure you will get the results that you want.

 The updated T2 sympathectomy